antonious7/antonious7.github.io/README.md

 *	Show existing contacts in 2 columns
 *	Ability to edit a contact
 *	Ability to delete a contact
+*       Provide ability to filter them by first letter of firstname or last name

 ### How do I get set up? ###